izzytilles/vector-comparisons/README.md

-# Comparing different vector databases that Azure Open AI is compatible with.
+# Comparing different vector databases that are compatible with Azure Open AI
-### For the purpose of determining which is the 'best' for developing a RAG pipeline
+For the purpose of determining which is the 'best' for developing a RAG pipeline